aws-samples/rds-postgres-upgrade/README.md

 2. Upload unix shell script *[rds_psql_patch.sh]* from this repo to S3 bucket

+3. Add a tag to RDS PostgreSQL instance and then create a secret to store database maintenance database user credentials.
+Sample commands are listed below in the "Testing" section.

+4. Create a database user account that can create/drop replication slots, run analyze and vacuum commands, and upgrade pg extensions.
+Sample commands are listed below in the "Testing" section.

-3. Create SSM automation document using CFN *[create_ssm_rds_patch_automation_document.yaml]*
+5. Create SSM automation document using CFN *[create_ssm_rds_patch_automation_document.yaml]*
          Note: Modify resource names appropriately

-4. Identify minor or major upgrade path.
+6. Identify minor or major upgrade path.
 Below is an example AWS CLI command to identify appropriate upgrade path for RDS PostgreSQL 14.12.

       ```
             aws rds describe-db-engine-versions \